 The Viprinet® Multichannel VPN Router™ lets you bundle up to six physical broadband lines like ADSL into a single virtual dedicated line.

 actively maintained by the author.
-12 years anniversary \o/
+13 years anniversary \o/.
+And it now even

 stuff: In late December 2012 we finally published CrossFPC

 which integrates FreePascal as a cross-compiler inside the Delphi IDE.

 Using that, you may target various platforms including 32 Bit Linux.
 While

 CrossKylix still is used by many, unlike it the CrossFPC project actually

 has a future.
 Go check it out!

 Old stuff: In February 2007 I wrote: A